- Why is Beowulf Important?

 Old English Online: Master Glossary.
 Jonathan Slocum, University of Texas at Austin, Linguistics Research Center.

 A Guide to Old English.
 Bruce Mitchell and Fred C. Robinson.
-New!
 Now in its eighth edition, this comprehensive guide for the beginning student offers examples from literature from simple to complex along with the philology.
 One reviewer noted an issue with non-displayed characters, so download a sample before purchasing the Kindle version.

 Introduction to Old English.
 Peter S. Baker, University of Virginia.
-New!
 The third edition of this title, in paperback and for Kindle, is notable as an accessible and innovative text for beginning students.
 Download a sample before purchasing the Kindle edition.
 The author also has online Readings from Beowulf and more information at Old English at the University of Virginia.

 Circolwyrde Wordhord.
 Curious collection of modern concepts expressed in Old English.
 For example, ymbsceawere = browser; wyrm or budda = bug.